STEM Teaching

 Non-thesis master of science in STEM Education

 The Master of Science degree (non-thesis option) requires 30 credits of coursework.
-Students pursuing the degree may double count up to six credits which were used in fulfilling the requirements of their undergraduate degree, towards their graduate program.
-One additional 400-level course may be counted toward the graduate degree, if the course is not counted towards the undergraduate degree.
-All courses must have been passed with a "B-" or better.
-For all three specialty areas - Science Teaching, Mathematics Teaching, and Computer Science Teaching - the curriculum structure consists of (i) a set of required courses, (ii) a pair of discipline specific pedagogy courses, and (iii) general elective courses that serve to supplement the student's technical interests.
+Students pursuing the degree may double count up to 6 graduate credits which were used in fulfilling the requirements of their undergraduate degree toward their graduate program.
+All courses must have been passed with a B- or better.
+For all three specialty areas – Science Teaching, Mathematics Teaching, and Computer Science Teaching – the curriculum structure consists of 1) a set of required courses, 2) a pair of discipline specific pedagogy courses, and 3) general elective courses that serve to supplement the student's technical interests.

 Specialty in Science Teaching